-Depart the U.S. in late morning via a non-stop flight to Panama City, with a flying time of about three hours.
-On arrival, drive to Colon to board National Geographic Sea Lion and set sail for the first part of your Panama Canal transit, anchoring in Gatun Lake for the night.
+Arrive in Panama City and drive to Colon to board National Geographic Sea Lion.
+Set sail for the first part of your Panama Canal transit, anchoring in Gatun Lake for the night.

 Isla Coiba is one of Panama’s most remote national parks, where you may hike the tropical, moist forest trails.
-The area is also perfect for swimming and snorkeling amid tropical fish.
-The staff will assist both novice and expert snorkelers alike.
-For those preferring a drier clime, your Naturalists take underwater footage, which animates the evening gathering in the lounge.
+The area is also perfect for swimming, snorkeling amid tropical fish and stand up paddle boarding.
+Staff will assist both novice and expert snorkelers alike.
+For those preferring a drier clime, our naturalists take underwater footage, which animates our evening gathering in the lounge.

 Today you make your first landfall in Costa Rica.
 At Casa Orquideas, a privately owned garden accessible only by boat and special invitation, see a profusion of orchids; and look for tanagers, parrots and gaudy toucans.
-Later, explore the forested bay of Golfo Dulce, ideal for kayaking or swimming.
+Later, explore the forested bay of Golfo Dulce, ideal for kayaking, stand up paddle boarding, expedition landing craft cruises and swimming.

 The National Geographic Sea Lion anchors off the remote Osa Peninsula and the environs of Corcovado National Park.
 Your exact landing spot for the day will depend on sea conditions.
-You may swim in waterfall pools, horseback ride or kayak.
+You may swim in waterfall pools, or horseback ride.
 Trek through the rain forest for a chance to see three species of monkey in one day: howler, spider and squirrel!

 The abundant wildlife here is most active in the early morning, so you are sure to get an early start.
 Lethargic three-toed sloths can be easy to spot, but it often takes the expert eye of a Naturalist to point out monkeys or vividly colored birds as they zip through the forest.
 In the afternoon, explore Costa Rica’s beautiful coast where you’ll find a great spot for a final hike or swim.